farida-bint/Open-Papers-Notes/STEGO.md

 Pour cette raison, **STEGO** est construit au dessus de **DINO**, un modèle d'apprentissage auto-supervisé basé sur un *Vision Transformer* (ViT).
 Ce modèle apprend à segmenter sémantiquement un objet et à créer des délimitations via les modules d'auto-attention.
 Les représentations de caractéristiques ainsi apprises sont ensuite utilisées lors du processus de distillation comme des pseudo-labels.

-En d'autres mots, l'idée générale est de trouver une représentation (correpondance) de caractéristiques pour chaque pixel par le biais d'un modèle de ML pré-entrainé, utiliser ces caractéristiques comme pseudo-labels et ensuite d'effectuer une distillation de ces dernières pour séparer les caractéristiques robustes(ou les plus signicatives) de celles non robustes pour enfin former des clusters compactes  caractéristiques
+En d'autres mots, l'idée générale est de trouver une représentation (correpondance) de caractéristiques pour chaque pixel par le biais d'un modèle de ML pré-entrainé, utiliser ces caractéristiques comme pseudo-labels, ensuite effectuer une distillation de ces dernières pour séparer les caractéristiques robustes(ou les plus signicatives) de celles non robustes pour enfin former des clusters compactes.

 ## Method Overview

+DINO learns representations with remarkably good performances, in this paper, the authors show that an inferior ﬁne-tuning of the pre-trained DINO softened outputs, can be signiﬁcantly improved by a simple post-processing in the form of feature distillation

+~~Self-supervised learning (SSL) is a relatively novel technique in which a model learns from unlabeled data, and is often used when the data is corrupted or if there is very little of it.~~ A practical use for SSL is to create intermediate embeddings that are learned from the data.
+These embeddings are based on the dataset itself, with similar images having similar embeddings, and vice versa.
+They are then attached to the rest of the model, which uses those embeddings as information and effectively learns and makes predictions properly.
+These embeddings, ideally, should contain as much information and insight about the data as possible, so that the model can make better predictions.
+However, a common problem that arises is that the model creates embeddings that are redundant.
+For example, if two images are similar, the model will create embeddings that are just a string of 1's, or some other value that contains repeating bits of information.
+This is no better than a one-hot encoding or just having one bit as the model’s representations; it defeats the purpose of the embeddings, as they do not learn as much about the dataset as possible.
+For other approaches, the solution to the problem was to carefully configure the model such that it tries not to be redundant.

+Specifically, for an unlabelled image $x_i(i=1,...,n)$, let $f_o(x)$ be the feature tensor obtained by $f_o$